uberkael/krohnkite/README.md

 # Kröhnkite

-A dynamic tiling extension for KWin 6.
+A dynamic tiling extension for KWin 6 only.

 Kröhnkite is mainly inspired by [dwm][] from suckless folks, and aims to provide rock solid stability while fully integrating into KWin.